SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ```

 ## Reconfiguring
 There are TWO levels of "enable protection" on the CCL hardware.
 According to the Silicon Errata, only one of these is intended.
 As always, it's anyone's guess when or if this issue will be corrected in a future silicon rev, and if so, on which parts (it would appear that Microchip only became aware of the issue after the Dx-series parts were released - although it impacts all presently available parts, it is only listed in errata updated since mid-2020).
 The intended enable-protection is that a given logic block cannot be reconfigured while enabled.
-This is handled by `init()` - you can write your new setting to a logic block, call `LogicN.init()` and it will briefly disable the logic block, make the changes, and reenable it.
+This is handled by `init()` - you can write your new setting to a logic block, call `LogicN.init()` and it will briefly disable the logic block, make the changes, and re-enable it.

 The unintended layer is that no logic block can be reconfigured without also disabling the whole CCL system.
 Changes can be freely made to the `Logic` classes, however, only the `init()` method will apply those changes, and you must call `Logic::stop()` before calling them, and `Logic::start()` afterwards.
 If/when parts become available where this is not necessary, this step may be omitted, and this library may be amended to provide a way to check.